Saturday, July 28, 2012

 1991: On the more popular Adult Contemporary format, Paula Abdul was still at #1 for the fifth week with "Rush, Rush".

-1995: Opening act Bob Dylan joined the Rolling Stones for a version of Dylan's "Like a Rolling Stone" in Montpelier, France.
+1995: Opening act Bob Dylan joined the Rolling Stones for a version of Dylan's "Like A Rolling Stone" at the Espace Grammont in Montpelier, France.

 1996: The Spice Girls reached #1 in the U.K. with "Wannabe".